go-acme/lego/docs/content/dns/_index.md

 The environment variables can reference a value.

-Here is an example bash command using the CloudFlare DNS provider:
+Here is an example bash command using the Cloudflare DNS provider:

 ```bash
 $ CLOUDFLARE_EMAIL=foo@bar.com \